keroloshany47/keroloshany47/README.md

 - 📦 Data Engineering & Pipelines
 - 🧠 AI-integrated Platforms
-- ⚙️ Embedded Systems & Automotive Software
+- ⚙️ Making analysis and dashboard
-- 💡 Using C/C++ for systems-level problem solving
+- 💡 Using C/C++ for  problem solving

 ---